PeleaLaurentiu/data-warehouse-project/README.md

 * **Data Analytics**: Apache Spark integration for computing statistics (min/max/mean) and basic price forecasting.
 * **Agentic AI**: A Streamlit chat interface powered by Google Gemini, using tool calling (via MCP) to fetch data directly from the API based on user prompts.

+## Scalability & Partitioning Strategy
+The MongoDB `TimeSeriesData` collection is designed to efficiently handle time-series data.
+Current scalability is achieved through sorting and pagination in the Data Access Layer.
+Furthermore, the architecture is compatible with grouping daily price points into a single document per asset.
+Combined with indexing on the `validTo` and `timestamp` fields, this architectural choice ensures the system can scale to handle millions of records while maintaining optimal read performance for the Apache Spark analytics layer.

 ## Tech Stack
 * **Backend:** Python, FastAPI, Uvicorn
 * **Database:** MongoDB